All you need to know about the city of

 Admission: Free

-The renovation was completed in 2006, and a lapidarium was created, which also serves as a memorial to Pope John Paul II.
-In the partially reconstructed presbytery with two apses, various quotes from the Polish Pope have been inscribed on the bricks.
+In 2006, partial restoration was completed, and a lapidarium was created, which at the same time serves as a monument in memory of John Paul II.
+In the partially rebuilt presbytery with two apses, one can see quotations of the Polish Pope inscribed on the bricks.

 CURIOSITIES